AlexisLasselin/Algosup-Moonshot-Project/MoonshotReport.md

 The sign recognition system consists of the following stages:

 1. **Image Capture**: The app accesses the device’s camera and captures frames of the user performing signs.
-2. **Landmark Detection**: MediaPipe is used to extract hand, face, and body landmarks in real time.
+2. **Landmark Detection**: MediaPipe is used to extract hand, face, and body landmarks in real-time.
 3. **Feature Extraction**: The 3D coordinates of key landmarks are transformed into a flat vector.
 4. **Classification**: A machine learning model, trained via Google Teachable Machine and exported in TensorFlow.js format, classifies the gesture based on the landmark data.